giantswarm/releases/announcements/2020-Week-30/azure.md

-# :zap: This Week in KVM Releases (July 24, 2020):zap:
+# :zap: This Week in Azure Releases (July 24, 2020):zap:

-[KVM v12.0.1](https://github.com/giantswarm/releases/blob/master/kvm/v12.0.1) updates NGINX Ingress Controller to the latest release and fixes a regression introduced in the previous upstream version.

 **Optional Apps Releases**
 (Can be installed from App Catalogs)